spear-sim/spear/docs/content_guidelines.md

 │   │   └── ...                        #
 │   ├── 0002_my_semantic_category      #
 │   └── ...                            #
 ├── Navigation                         # All navigation-related Actors are kept here.
-For convenience, we allow content here to
+There must be at least one RecastNavMesh
-|   |                                  # deviate from our usual naming conventions.
+|   |                                  # actor in the scene in order to use the navmesh functionality in our Python API.
 │   |                                  #
 │   ├── NavMeshBoundsVolume_00         #
 │   ├── NavMeshModifierVolume_00       #